Sharp Schoenberg type inequalities and the de Bruin--Sharma problem: Introduction

 be a complex polynomial of degree $n \ge 2$, with zeros $z_1, \dots, z_n$ and \emph{critical points} $w_1, \dots, w_{n-1}$, i.e., the zeros of $p'(z)$.

 In 1986, Schoenberg \cite{Sch86} conjectured that if the centroid of the zeros lies at the origin, i.e.\ $\sum_{j=1}^n z_j = 0$, then the quadratic inequality

 holds, with equality if and only if all zeros are collinear in the complex plane.
 This was later confirmed in an equivalent, more general form~\cite{BIS99, Kat99, Mal04, Per03}, and has since inspired a series of higher-order generalizations, collectively referred to as \emph{Schoenberg type inequalities}.
+As an interesting application of \eqref{eq:schoenberg}, Zhang~\cite{Zha25} presented an improvement of Schmeisser's conjecture \cite{Sch77} for the barycenter case.